 Discern when you are giving freely from a full heart or when your needs are sacrificed unnecessarily.

 Awareness is the first step of all change and breaking any habit.
 Observe when you give from a full cup and how wonderful it feels.
 Then pay attention when you give up what you want to make someone else happy or to prevent disappointing someone.
 You'll begin to notice how differently you feel, which will encourage better decisions and increase the likelihood of actually saying no when appropriate.

 Then, you'll begin to experience the little bursts of joy from giving to yourself and the added pleasure of giving more freely to others from an overflowing heart.
 By claiming your sense of self, your "I" first, you'll have much more energy to contribute, and when you give, you'll give a lot less begrudgingly and with far more enthusiasm.

-To get a dose of insight and encouragement, sign up for HeartMail, our newsletter.
-Or contact us today.
+To get a dose of insight and encouragement, sign up for our newsletter HeartMail.